The giant freakout continues, unabated, part four

 Andrew Sullivan had a recent piece about the firestorm created by Rep. Ilhan Omar and her comments about AIPAC.
 He begins by saying that her remarks about the “Benjamins” and the “dual loyalty” or loyalty to a foreign power were anti-Semitic, but then he goes on at length proving what Rep. Omar has said is true.
 It was really an astonishing disconnect.
 I kept going back to see if I’d read the premise wrong.
 Apparently, Rep. Omar is right but she wasn’t nice about it.
 I think, however, we are long past the time for parlor language to talk about Israel and its defense by AIPAC.

 As an aside, I really don’t find Rep. Omar’s remarks to be particularly disturbing.
 People on the left side of the aisle complain about the power of the NRA and its money all the time.
-As for dual loyalty, the urging of anti-BDS bills in Congress and across the country, as I described in the last installment in this series, shows the hypocrisy of that charge.
+As for dual loyalty, the urging of anti-BDS bills in Congress and across the country, as I described in the third installment in this series, shows the hypocrisy of that charge.
 If you want to muzzle the First Amendment rights of American citizens to protect a foreign ethno-state, you have divided loyalties.

 It all reminds me of a posting on the Twitter account Limericking: